UMaia-ES-23-24/project-tag3/Docs/IterationLogs/Iteration3.md

 ## What should we do differently?

-- Now that we can use more than 2 api calls, some calls could have been changed for more specific ones.
+- Some of our chosen apis ended up being useless because of paywalls or just poor quality which resulted in last minute changes to the sports

 ## What still puzzles me?

-- With the current number of students working it will be hard to make every other sport category.

-- favorites were made in a way that only saves the name because we couldn't figure out how to do a list that would update a container with different variables.

-- Video player only works with youtube links.
+- We were unable to make a leaderboard for all sports since a lot of apis paywall features like scoring

+- There might be a way to use a twitch/bili bili video player but we are still unsure of how to do it